PostHog/posthog.com/contents/blog/decouple-deployment-from-release.md

 - **Automate testing, monitoring, and alerts.** Track performance, error rate, and other key metrics for newly deployed code.
 Roll back or alert developers automatically when there is a problem, instead of having them monitor themselves.

-Decoupling deployment from release is not static.
-The requirements change as your team and application change.
-Aspiring to decouple lowers the risk of released issues, improves developer productivity, and creates a more reliable app.
+Decoupling deployment from release is an ever-moving goal post.
+What it means is always changing and the process can always be improved.
+What stays the same is the benefits of lower risk of released issues, improved developer productivity, and a more reliable app.

 ## Further reading